mxashlynn/Yurivania-0/design/Notes.md

 ## Concept

 The Midnight Palace is hosting a major ritual to assist spirits navigating the realms beyond mortality.
-Tibby is planning on attending and really wants her friend Stheno to come along.
+Tibby the skeleton is planning on attending and really wants her friend Stheno to come along.
 To get there on time, they will have to work together to overcome some unexpected obstacles, maybe making a new friend along the way!

 ## Story Beats